-There are many examples of where these models perform well, their ex ante predictions matching post-reform behavior (see Blundell 2012).
+There are many examples of where these models perform well, their ex-ante predictions matching post-reform behavior, see Blundell (2012).
 In the more convincing examples, identification is based on sources of plausibly exogenous variation in welfare and tax rules across time and locations.
-The models have also proven invaluable for counterfactual evaluations of alternative policies and have been used to examine optimal design (see Blundell and Shephard 2012).
-These models identify wage and income elasticities at the extensive and intensive margins across different demographic groups, proving a secure basis for targeting earned income tax expansions at low-income families.
-Complexity and overlapping benefit withdrawal rates are clearly inefficient and inhibit take-up, providing a clear motivation for the integration of benefits and tax credits (see Brewer, Saez, and Shephard 2011).
+The models have also proven invaluable for counterfactual evaluations of alternative policies and have been used to examine optimal design, see Blundell and Shephard (2012).
+They identify wage and income elasticities at the extensive and intensive margins across different demographic groups, proving a secure basis for targeting earned income tax expansions at low income families.
+Complexity and overlapping benefit withdrawal rates are clearly inefficient and inhibit take-up, providing a clear motivation for the integration of benefits and tax credits, see Brewer, Saez and Shephard (2011).

-Recent studies seek to further relax the assumptions on preferences in structural models of labor supply and taxation, using only use only the restrictions from revealed preference to identify some key parameters of interest.
-For example, Blomquist et al. (2015) estimate the conditional mean of taxable income imposing revealed preference restrictions and allowing for measurement errors.
-This work aims at a robust measure of the structural taxable income function rather than identifying the full optimization problem.
+Recent studies seek to further relax the assumptions on preferences in structural labor supply models and use only the restrictions from revealed preference to identify some key parameters of interest.
+For example, Blomquist et al (2015) estimate the conditional mean of taxable income imposing revealed preference restrictions and allowing for measurement errors.
+This work aims at a robust measure of the structural taxable income function rather than identifying the full optimisation problem.
 Manski (2014) develops conditions where partial prediction of tax revenue under proposed policies and partial knowledge of the welfare function for utilitarian policy evaluation is feasible.

-There remain many areas where structural models in the field are in need of further refinement.
-Human capital investment, persistent wage shocks, and search frictions add potentially valuable dynamic considerations, to which we now turn.
+There remain many areas where these structural models are in need of further refinement.
+Human capital investment, persistent wage shocks, and search frictions add potentially valuable dynamics considerations.